 - A Novice Meeting will be held immediately after the Drivers’ Meeting.
 This provides an opportunity for you to ask additional questions.
 The day’s schedule will be reviewed and you can ask any questions you wish.

 - Meet your Instructor!
 This often happens before the drivers meeting or after the Novice meeting.
 The email exchange with your instructor before the event will agree on a place to meet.

 - Driving!
 Drivers are assigned to run groups according to their ability and experience.
 (Green, Yellow or Blue for students.
 White for Intermediate drivers.
-Black for Advanced and Red for Instructors).
+Black and Red for Advanced drivers and Instructors).
 Normally, each driver will be on the track 4 times a day for 25 to 30 minute sessions.
 Each novice driver is assigned an Instructor.
 Announcements will be made when each group is to come to Staging.
 However, PA systems are not always easy to hear, so drivers need to monitor the time and the schedule to assure that they do not miss a run.
-Staging is normally in the Pit area.
-Your instructor will meet you in the Staging area unless you’ve made different arrangments.
+Staging is normally in a designated section of the paddock.
+Your instructor will meet you in the Staging area unless you’ve made different arrangements.
 Sometimes, your Instructor will be driving or instructing in the group on track immediately prior to your group.
 In this case, the Instructor will find you as soon as he or she can.

 - The Instructor will drive the first two laps of the first run in order to point out the proper line, flag stations and track conditions.
 Then you will switch seats and the Instructor will assist from the passenger seat.

 Hopefully, this detailed accounting of an event hasn’t scared anyone!
 We have tried to give you a complete picture of what to expect.
 Of course, there are plenty of people around to answer any and all questions.
 You will quickly find that one of the most enjoyable aspects of Driver’s Education is meeting other drivers.
 After all, you will want to share your experience!